-Home prothrombin time monitoring may be considered medically necessary in patients who require continuous anticoagulation for chronic medical conditions.
-These conditions include, but are not limited to patients with mechanical heart valves or in patients with chronic atrial fibrillation, Ventricular Assist Devices (VAD), hypercoagulable states or Deep Venous Thrombosis (DVT).
+Home prothrombin time monitoring may be considered medically necessary in patients who require continuous anticoagulation with Warfarin for chronic medical conditions.
+These conditions include, but are not limited to patients with mechanical heart valves, chronic atrial fibrillation, Ventricular Assist Devices (VAD), hypercoagulable states or Deep Venous Thrombosis (DVT).

 Before initiation of at-home monitoring, patients must have undergone anticoagulation management for at least three months.